hyeonukim/devblog/_posts/2025-01-06-OpenCVBasic.md

 title: How to handle Data, and Images(4) Introduction To OpenCV
 description: Introduction on OpenCV library, and how to upload images in CoLab
 date: 2025-01-05
-categories: [Handling Data and Images, Numpy]
+categories: [Handling Data and Images, OpenCV]
-tags: [Python, Study, Handling Data and Images, Numpy]
+tags: [Python, Study, Handling Data and Images, OpenCV]
 math: true
 ---